pereAndres/pereAndres/README.md

 ### moduo · Web design & development studio
 **[moduo.io](https://moduo.io/)**

 A digital studio building websites, online stores and custom apps for businesses.
-I'm one of the **co-founders**, working as a developer and designer.
+I'm one of the **co-founders**, working as a developer and seller.

 ## Experience